AIRCRAFT OF THE FIGHTING POWERS

 Covers of volumes 2 to 7.
 Some adverts for Volume 2 featured a different cover, featuring Boston bombers, it is not known if that cover was ever produced.
 If you have ever seen or own such a cover please get in touch.

 The later impressions of the earlier volumes differed in detail from when they were first published.
-The impressions seem to have had far fewer advertisements and missed out the forward if it was no longer appropriate.
+The impressions seem to have had far fewer advertisements and missed out on the forward if it was no longer appropriate.
 The text for the aircraft was updated and can vary greatly between the different reprints.
-In correspondence with Ian Black, who has an extensive collection of the books, he tells me that there can be major differences in plans and adverts even within copies that are marked as the same impression.
+In correspondence with Ian Black, who has an extensive collection of the books, he tells me that there can be major differences in plans and adverts even within copies marked as the same impression.
 For example, different copies of the first impression of Volume 3 have updated plans for the Lancaster and Mosquito.
 This implies that changes were made "on the fly".

-Note of impression numbers of a volume 2 edition.
+Note of impression numbers of a Volume 2 edition.

-The cover of the reprint of volume 7 published by Argus Books in 1979.
+The cover of the reprint of Volume 7, published by Argus Books in 1979.

 The way the fold-out pages are bound means that part of them protrude between other pages, giving the impression that pages have been cut out.

 If you are a book collector, then the ultimate find would be a collection of well-kept first impressions of the full seven original volumes in their original dustjackets.
-A true collector might also want to have both versions of volume one.
-It is sad to see the dismembered contents of some volumes turn up on ebay as mounted prints, it is always best to see them kept intact whenever possible.
+A true collector might also want to have both versions of Volume one.
+It is sad to see the dismembered contents of some volumes turn up on eBay as mounted prints, it is always best to see them kept intact whenever possible.

 Having amassed this huge resource of scale diagrams of aircraft it was only natural that they should be made use of in further publications.
 Adrian Lee has given me an excellent rundown of the titles he is aware of:

 Scale Plans of Military Aircraft, the predecessor to "Aircraft of the Fighting Powers", continued to be printed.
-The scale drawings were updated to the later, more detailed, Aircraft of the Fighting Powers format.
+From the 6th edition in June 1942, the scale drawings were updated to be more detailed, but not quite to the higher standard of Aircraft of the Fighting Powers.
+The plans and text were more geared to model builders than aircraft recognition.
 Being in a magazine format it sold for less than a quarter of the price of the hardback, "Aircraft of the Fighting Powers".
 It did feature two-page fold-out plans of some larger twin-engines types but did not feature any larger four-engined designs.
 It stopped being attributed to CAH Pollitt, instead, the authorship was given as being compiled by “The Aeromodeller staff”.
+There was another softback title from Harborough called "Solid Scale Model Aircraft", the bulk of which was made up of instructions on how to go about carving model aircraft from wood.
+It had four of the plans from "Scale Plans of Military Aircraft" included, the Hurricane, Spitfire, Defiant and Heinkel He111.

 Above: Covers of the precursor and then cheaper softback contemporary of Aircraft of the Fighting Powers was Scale Plans of Military Aircraft.
-The early impressions had quite crude drawings but by the 6th edition they were to the same standard as Aircraft of the Fighting Powers.
+The early impressions had quite crude drawings but from the 6th edition they were more detailed.

 Three volumes focussed on individual manufacturers: